pingidentity/pipeline-example-application/README.md

 - Completion of all pre-requisites and configuration steps leading to [Feature Development](https://github.com/pingidentity/pipeline-example-platform?tab=readme-ov-file#feature-development) from the example-pipeline-platform repository
 - [Docker](https://docs.docker.com/engine/install/) - used to deploy the UI for a sample interface
 - [terraform](https://developer.hashicorp.com/terraform/install) - HashiCorp Terraform (version 1.9.8 was used in this guide)
-- [opa](https://www.openpolicyagent.org/docs/latest/#running-opa) - Open Policy Agent (version 0.70.0 was used in this guide)
+- [opa](https://www.openpolicyagent.org/docs/latest/#running-opa) - Open Policy Agent for policy enforcement (version 0.70.0 was used in this guide)
 - [tflint](https://github.com/terraform-linters/tflint) - for Terraform linting (version 0.53.0 was used in this guide)
 - [dvlint](https://github.com/pingidentity/dvlint) - for Davinci flow linting (version 1.0.3 was used in this guide)
 - [trivy](https://github.com/aquasecurity/trivy) - for security scanning (version 0.56.2 was used in this guide)
+- [shellcheck](https://github.com/koalaman/shellcheck?tab=readme-ov-file#installing) - for shell script linting (version 0.10.0 was used in this guide)
+- [shfmt](https://github.com/mvdan/sh) - for shell script formatting (version 3.10.0 was used in this guide)
+- [jq](https://jqlang.github.io/jq/download/) - for JSON parsing (version 1.7.1 was used in this guide)

 > [!TIP]
-> The last three tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks do not pass.
+> The last six tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks do not pass.
 Installing these tools locally and running `make devcheck` before committing changes should ensure that the pipeline will pass when changes are pushed.

 <!-- TODO - Review Required Permissions-->
 > [!IMPORTANT]